 By Barton Goldenberg

 Processes are those natural business activities that produce value, serve customers and generate income.
 All organizations have business processes.
-Social CRM provides the opportunity to enhance and automate existing processes as well as create new ones that leverage Social Media’s explosive growth.

 Step 1: Meet with the Business Process Participants to Plan an Initial Schedule